profile-photo

 Speaking Topics

 These are actual headlines from national Australian newspapers.
-Learn how Marita Cheng went from small town girl living in government housing to conquering the globe as one of Forbes Top 50 Women in Tech in the World, and the second youngest person to become a Member of the Order of Australia.
-Noticing the limited number of girls in her engineering class, at the age of 19, Marita founded Robogals to inspire girls into robotics, growing the organization into an international movement.
-She followed that up with artificial intelligence company Aipoly to help the blind identify objects in real time, which resonated with millions of people.
-And robotics company Aubot, making robots to help people in their everyday lives.
-Hold on tight as pocket rocket Marita shares how she changed the world.
+Learn how Marita Cheng went from a small-town girl living in government housing to conquering the globe as one of Forbes Top 50 Women in Tech and the second youngest person to become a Member of the Order of Australia.
+Noticing the limited number of girls in her engineering class, at just 19, Marita founded Robogals to inspire girls into robotics, growing it into an international movement.
+She then co-founded Aipoly, an AI company helping blind users identify objects in real time, which resonated with millions worldwide.
+And with Aubot, she’s building robots that assist people in their everyday lives.
+Hold on tight as powerhouse Marita shares how she’s changing the world.

 Key Takeaways: